Table of Contents

 Engineer’s Day Quiz 2022

 1. Which bridge, built between 1924 and 1932, is the widest long-span bridge in the world?

 A) The Golden Gate Bridge, US

 B) The Sydney Harbour Bridge, Australia

 D) Jiangyin Suspension Bridge, China

 Answer: b) The Sydney Harbour Bridge is the widest long-span bridge in the world.
-Including two rail tracks, eight car lanes, a cycleway and pedestrian footway, its total width is 48.8m.
+Including two rail tracks, eight-car lanes, a cycleway, and a pedestrian footway, its total width is 48.8m.
 The world’s longest bridge is the Second Lake Pontchartrain Causeway, which stretches over 32km across a lake in Louisiana, US.
-The longest suspension bridge is the Akashi Kaikyo Bridge in Japan, which opened in 1998, and is 1990 metres long.
+The longest suspension bridge is the Akashi Kaikyo Bridge in Japan, which opened in 1998, and is 1990 meters long.

 2. Name the location of this engineering marvel.